 For most Unicode characters, considerable variation in line breaking behavior can be expected, including variation based on local or stylistic preferences.
 For that reason, the line breaking properties provided for these characters are informative.
 Some characters are intended to explicitly influence line breaking.
 Their line breaking behavior is therefore expected to be identical across all implementations.
-The Unicode Standard assigns normative line breaking properties to those characters.
+As described in this annex, the Unicode Standard assigns normative line breaking properties to those characters.
 The Unicode Line Breaking Algorithm is a tailorable set of rules that uses these line breaking properties in context to determine line break opportunities.

-This annex opens with formal definitions, a summary of the line breaking task and a brief section on conformance requirements.
+This annex opens with formal definitions, a summary of the line breaking task and the context in which it occurs in overall text layout followed by a brief section on conformance requirements.
 Three main sections follow:

-Section 5, Line Breaking Properties, contains a narrative description of the line breaking behavior of the characters of the Unicode Standard, grouping them in alphabetical order by line breaking class.
-Section 6, Line Breaking Algorithm, provides a set of rules listed in order of precedence that constitute a line breaking algorithm.

-Section 7, Pair Table-Based Implementation, describes an efficient pair table-based implementation of the algorithm.
+- Section 5, Line Breaking Properties, contains a narrative description of the line breaking behavior of the characters of the Unicode Standard, grouping them in alphabetical order by line breaking class. - Section 6, Line Breaking Algorithm, provides a set of rules listed in order of precedence that constitute a line breaking algorithm. - Section 7, Pair Table-Based Implementation, describes an efficient pair table-based implementation of the algorithm.